muyuuuu/muyuuuu/README.md

 **Talking about Personal Stuffs:**

-- 👨‍💻 I'm currently a student engaged in adversarial samples and continue learning research;
+- 👨‍💻 I engaged in adversarial samples and continue learning research in my previous school days;
-- 🌱 I'm currently interested in os, performance improvement and deployment, etc;
+- 🌱 I'm currently interested in os, neon, opencl, performance improvement and deployment, etc;
 - 🤔 In terms of technology, I am fluent in python and studying C++ and Vim recently;
-- 💬 Currently working at [Xiaomi](https://www.mi.com/index.html) for mobile HPC;
+- 💬 Currently working at [XiaoMI](https://www.mi.com/index.html) as a CV algorithm engineer for mobile high performance computing;
 - 📝 See my website: [Just for Life](https://muyuuuu.github.io) to get more info.